Challenging Your Thoughts And Beat Depression

 Challenging your thoughts can help you to beat depression.
 Depression can be caused by a wide variety of past experiences, life events, and medical problems, but negative thinking patterns often play a part in the development and worsening of mental health problems.
 Learning to challenge these negative thinking patterns is one of the key skills taught by CBT (cognitive behavioral therapy) practitioners.
 If you are experiencing episodes of depression, challenging your thoughts can help to free you from the condition.

-Negative thoughts, constant worrying and negative self-talk can all cause or worsen the symptoms of depression.
-Thoughts, ideas and opinions that you hold about yourself, other people and the world around you can have a major impact on your life, determining how you behave and react in your daily life.
-Thoughts affect the way you feel, your emotions and your actions, so it’s important to examine your thinking patterns.
+Negative thoughts, constant worrying, and negative self-talk can all cause or worsen the symptoms of depression.
+Thoughts, ideas, and opinions that you hold about yourself, other people and the world around you can have a major impact on your life, determining how you behave and react in your daily life.
+Thoughts affect the way you feel, your emotions, and your actions, so it’s important to examine your thinking patterns.

 Sometimes, it can help to pinpoint the source of negative thoughts.
 For example, if you avoid social events because you are afraid of saying the wrong thing, there may be an event in your past that triggers that fearful thought.
-Knowing the source of negative thought patterns isn’t always necessary, but it can sometimes help to clarify deeper fears, such as the fear of rejection or abandonment.
+Knowing the source of negative thought patterns isn’t always necessary.
+However it can sometimes help to clarify deeper fears, such as the fear of rejection or abandonment.

-Negative thoughts, beliefs and self-talk can be extremely destructive and lead to a variety of mental health problems, including depression, anxiety and panic disorder.
+Negative thoughts, beliefs, and self-talk can be extremely destructive and lead to a variety of mental health problems, including depression, anxiety, and panic disorder.
 Challenging negative thinking patterns can make all the difference for many people.
-Identifying negative thoughts, looking at their source, challenging old thought patterns and developing new ways of thinking can help to beat depression.
+Identifying negative thoughts, looking at their source, challenging old thought patterns, and developing new ways of thinking can help to beat depression.